realworldocaml/book/book/data-serialization/README.md

 - : Sexp.t = (Specific (3.12.0 3.12.1 3.13.0))
 ```

-If you prefer a less parenthesis-heavy syntax that drops the
-parentheses around the list, you can request that by adding the
+The set of parens around the list of versions is arguably excessive.
-`[@sexp.list]` directive.
+We can drop those parens using the `[@sexp.list]` directive.

 ```ocaml env=main
 type compatible_versions =